Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Potential outcome framework

-Causal effects on quantiles can be estimated using a quantile regression model with appropriate adjustment for confounders.
+Causal effects on quantiles can be estimated using quantile regression with appropriate adjustment for confounders.
 However, it should be noted that the quantile estimates from a quantile regression model are conditional on all the covariates in the model.
-If one is interested in estimating the marginal quantile at a given probability level (without conditioning on covariates), it cannot be determined by a single conditional quantile alone. \cite{zhang2012} considered the problem of estimating the causal quantities defined in (\ref{target}) and (\ref{target_t}), under parametric assumptions.
-Let $(Y, D, \boldsymbol{X})$ represent a generic form of the triplet $(Y_i, D_i, \boldsymbol{X}_i)$, and similarly, let $Y(t)$ denote the potential outcome of a generic unit for $i=1, \ldots, n$, $t=0$ or 1.
-The distribution of the potential outcome $Y(t)$ is given by
+When one is interested in estimating the marginal quantile at a given probability level (without conditioning on covariates), it has to be determined by all conditional quantiles. \cite{zhang2012} studied the problem of estimating the causal quantities, defined in (\ref{target}) and (\ref{target_t}), under parametric assumption on the distribution of the outcome variable.
+In light of the conditional exchangeability assumption, the distribution of the potential outcome $Y(t)$, for $t=0,1$, (i.e. counterfractual distribution) is given by